-Like nonprofits, not-for-profits (NFPOs) do not earn profit for the owners.
-Rather, the money received or earned from the business operations they undertake or from donations is channelled back to the organization's running.
-However, unlike nonprofits, not-for-profits are not required to work towards the benefit of the public.
+A not-for-profit organization (NFPO) is similar to a nonprofit as it does not earn a profit for owners.
+The money earned through the business activities pursued by the organization or from donations is pumped back into the running of the organization.
+However, the difference between NFPO and a nonprofit is that the NFPOs are not required to operate for the public good.
 They can serve the goals of their members.
-Some good examples of not-for-profits include sports clubs whose purpose is to exist for the enjoyment of their members.
-These organizations are required to apply for IRS tax-exempt status, including exemptions from sales and property taxes.
-This means that the money donated by a person for a not-for-profit cannot be deducted from that individual’s tax return.
+Some good examples of NFPOs are sports clubs, which exist for the enjoyment of members.
+They must apply for the tax-exempt status from IRS.
+The exemptions include sales tax and property taxes.
+Like the nonprofits, money donated by individuals cannot be deducted from the donor's tax return.

-- Nonprofits can have a different legal entity, while not-for-profits cannot
+- Nonprofits can have a separate legal entity, while not-for-profits cannot